mautic/developer-documentation-new/docs/rest_api/tweets.rst

        'text' => 'This is my first Tweet created via API.', );

-   // Create new a Tweet of ID 1 isn't found?
+   // Create new a Tweet if ID 1 isn't found?
    $createIfNotFound = true;

    $tweet = $tweetApi->edit($id, $data, $createIfNotFound);

-Edit a new tweet.
+Edit a new Tweet.
 Note that this supports PUT or PATCH depending on the desired behavior.

 **PUT** creates a Tweet if the given ID doesn't exist and clears all the Tweet information, adds the information from the request.